eki-177/abyme/README.md

 #### #abymize(:association, form_object)
 This is the container for all your nested fields.
-It takes two parameters (the symbolized association and the `form_builder`), and some optional ones :
+It takes two parameters (the symbolized association and the `form_builder`), and some optional ones.
+Please note an id is automatically added to this element, which value is : `abyme--association`.
 * `limit:` : allows you to limit the number of fields that can be created through JS.
 If you need to limit the number of associations in database, you will need to pass an option [in your model as well](https://api.rubyonrails.org/classes/ActiveRecord/NestedAttributes/ClassMethods.html#method-i-accepts_nested_attributes_for).

 *When in auto mode*, the abymize method can take a few options: